VlodkoMr/fan-zone/readme.md

-# Web3 Fan Zone
+# Chainlink FanZone

-Best service to create your own web3 fan zone or community.
+Best service to create your own web3 fan-zone or community.

 ## Getting Started